Genetically modified (GM) and engineered (GE) food

 A Chinese study in 2011 claimed to show that microscopic RNA (a molecule which mediates the replication of DNA) can migrate from the genes present in food into the consumer’s bloodstream, potentially affecting how our own genes are expressed during our lives.
 Others protest that such reports are ‘alarmist’.

-Paradoxically it is in places where regulation is likely to prove most lax, that GM may be of greatest potential benefit in helping feed the population.
+Paradoxically it is in places where regulation is likely to prove most lax, that GM or GE may be of greatest potential benefit in helping feed the population.

 To be imported, food products may need a UK import licence, but the World Trade Association won’t permit an import ban.

-Concerns have often been expressed about the use of weedkillers applied to fields where GM crops are planted.
-Just because the GM seeds are weedkiller resistant does not stop them absorbing it, with the result that the chemical enters the human food chain.
-(The same can occur where weedkiller resistant crops have been bred by conventional techniques.)
+Concerns have often been expressed about the use of weedkillers applied to fields where GM, or presumably GE, crops are planted.
+Just because the modified seeds are weedkiller resistant, ie it doesn’t kill them, does not stop them absorbing chemicals from the weedkiller, with the result that they may enter the human food chain.
+(Of course, the same can occur where weedkiller resistant crops have been bred by conventional techniques.)

 Glyphosate in particular is alleged to be harmful to health.
 The World Health Organisation has said that it is probably carcinogenic, though this is contested by manufacturers, and the evidence appears ambiguous.
 A study by Kings College London suggests that harm be caused by exposure to glyphosate even at low concentrations, below regulatory limits.